ORNL/cpp-proposals-pub/D1673/blas_interface.md

   * Add `matrix_frob_norm`, `matrix_one_norm`, and `matrix_inf_norm`
     (thanks to coauthor Piotr Luszczek).

+  * Address LEWG request for us to investigate support for GPU memory.
+    See section "Explicit support for asynchronous return of scalar values."

 ## Purpose of this paper

 This paper proposes a C++ Standard Library dense linear algebra